-(This is an edited transcript of a sermon preached at The People’s Church in Colombo, Sri Lanka, in 2017)
+(This is an edited transcript of a sermon preached at The People’s Church in Colombo, Sri Lanka)

 Good morning Friends, my message today is taken from 1 Chronicles Chapter 21 and it’s titled ‘David’s Intercession During a National Crisis’.